1lynnj/vet-anes-front-end/README.md

 ## Dependencies

-This app is written using create-react-app
+This app is written using React and create-react-app.

 - axios
 - react-select